Naruto and Naruto Shippuden filler list: The episodes you can miss

 It's branded as unmissable by fans despite adding nothing to the overall narrative, but that's due to its gritty action and touching moments between characters.

-Episodes 464 to 468 touch on the Shinobi history, which still makes for good viewing to truly understand the world Naruto comes from.
+Episodes 464 to 468 delve into the Shinobi history, which remains engaging and essential for understanding the world Naruto originates from.
 They're more of a school lesson that offers viewers a look at Shinobi lore but interesting nonetheless.

 By entering your details you are agreeing to our terms and conditions and privacy policy.
 You can unsubscribe at any time.